bacigala/wtam-project/backend-request-manual.md

 ### Search for gyms
 Search for gyms matching some criteria or select a specific gym by ID.
 - **request** POST to `/api/gym/search`
+	- value specified for key *address* will be searched for in street name, street number, city name and zip code
 	```
 	{
 	  id : 1, // optional, response will contain this gym only (if it exists)